leafo/tableshape/README.md

 t({a = 3, b = 9}) --> { x = 3, y = 9}
 ```

-The results of tag matches are stored in the *state* object, an table that is
+The values captured by tags are stored in the *state* object, a table that is
 passed throughout the entire type check.
-The state is returned at the end of
-a type check as the first return value on a successful match.
+When invoking a type check, on success
+the return value will be the state object if any state is used, via tags or any

-If no state is used, then `true` is returned.
+of the state APIs listed below.
+If no state is used, `true` is returned on a
+successful check.

+If a tag name ends in `"[]"` (eg. `"items[]"`), then repeated use of the tag
+name will cause each value to accumulate into an array.
+Otherwise, re-use of a
+tag name will cause the value to be overwritten at that name.

 ### Scopes

-You can use scopes to nest tags into objects.
-A scope can be created with
+You can use scopes to nest state objects (which includes the result of tags).
+A
-`types.scope`.
-A scope works by pushing a new state on the state stack.
-After
+scope can be created with `types.scope`.
+A scope works by pushing a new state
-the scope is completed, it is assigned to the previous scope at the specified
+on the state stack.
+After the scope is completed, it is assigned to the
-name
+previous scope at the specified tag name.

 ```lua
 local obj = types.shape {